secure-compilation/SECOMP/README.md

 in `security/BtAsm.v`.
 The proof going from RISC-V assembly to the intermediate language is called `asm_to_ir`.

-The `security/Backtranslation.v` contains the implementation of the back-translation function, `gen_program`.
+The file `security/Backtranslation.v` contains the implementation of the back-translation function, `gen_program`.

-The `security/BacktranslationProof.v` contains the proof of correctness of the back-translation, starting from the intermediate language: `ir_to_clight`.
+The file `security/BacktranslationProof.v` contains the proof of correctness of the back-translation, starting from the intermediate language: `ir_to_clight`.

-The `security/BacktranslationProof2.v` contains the complete proof from assembly to Clight: `backtranslation_proof`.
+The file `security/BacktranslationProof2.v` contains the complete proof from assembly to Clight: `backtranslation_proof`.

-## Blame branch: `ccs-blame`
+## Blame proof branch: `ccs-blame`

 This branch contains the blame proof.
 Use `make proof` to replay the proof.